02-Distributed Communication

 Concurrent Events and Partial Ordering

-If events A and B are concurrent, it is impossible to definitively state that one occurred before the other.
-In different executions of the same program, the real-time ordering of concurrent events can vary.
+Events that are not related by the "Happened Before" relationship (either directly or transitively) are considered concurrent.
+If events A and B are concurrent, it is impossible to definitively state that one occurred before the other—in different executions, their real-time ordering can vary.

 This concurrency means the "Happened Before" relationship provides only a partial order of all events in the system.
 Not all pairs of events can be ordered with respect to each other.
+Robust distributed algorithms must explicitly recognize which events are causally related and which are concurrent, as assuming a specific order for concurrent events is a common source of timing bugs.

 Clocks and Synchronization